Junshan-Wang/ContinualGNN/README.md

 # Streaming Graph Neural Networks via Continual Learning

-Code for [Streaming Graph Neural Networks via Continual Learning](https://dl.acm.org/doi/abs/10.1145/3340531.3411963) （CIKM 2020).
+Code for [Streaming Graph Neural Networks via Continual Learning](https://dl.acm.org/doi/abs/10.1145/3340531.3411963)（CIKM 2020).
 ContinualGNN is a streaming graph neural network based on continual learning so that the model is trained incrementally and up-to-date node representations can be obtained at each time step.

 ### Requirements